TonesVeryCool/mexp-server/README.md

 * `Might work, not confirmed`: Due to similarities with another compatible version, it might work, but it hasn't been tested.
 * `Guaranteed working`: This version works with the server recreation.
 * `No available build`: A build of this version is not available and as such cannot be tested, although it is most likely not functional.
 This does **not** mean a build does not exist.
+* `No available build (work)`: A build of this version is not available and as such cannot be tested, although it is most likely functional.
+This does **not** mean a build does not exist.

 | Version (mexp) | Support Status            |
 | -------------- | ------------------------- |